ELIXIREstonia/elixirestonia.github.io/content/news/posts/2024/Dataverse_demo.md

 * Gets you credit for your data through citations
 * Satisfies data-sharing requirements from funders and journals

 Zoom link will be sent after registration.
+Time zone:  EET.